Losing lodam: History

-It is an early example of a game using a form of the Ace-Ten scoring system, albeit in a negative way, and the only English Ace-Ten game.
+It is an early example of a game using a form of the ace–ten scoring system and the only English ace–ten game.
+It may have Dutch influence.

 Rules

 The following rules are based on Willughby:

 Cards

-A standard 52-card pack is used with Aces ranking high.
+A standard 52-card pack is used with aces ranking high.
 The aim is to avoid taking tricks with certain cards known as loaders which have various penalty point values.
-These are the Ace - 11, Ten - 10, King - 3, Queen - 2 and Knave - 1.
+These are the ace 11, ten 10, king 3, queen 2 and knave 1.
 The remaining cards are non-counters.

 Preliminaries

+The game is described for five players although, by adjusting the number of table cards and cards dealt other numbers may play.

 At the outset, players receive 3 gaming counters each.
 When a player goes out, he loses a counter and once he has lost all three, he is out of the game.

-Players ante an agree stake and the last player in the game sweeps the pool.
+Players ante an agreed stake and the last player in the game sweeps the pool.

 Deal and play are clockwise.
 The cards are dealt out with everyone receiving the same number of cards, any left over being put aside, face down, as a talon.